-To reduce the weight of the object(s) or the force required to lift or lower the object(s)-
+To reduce the weight of the object(s) or the force required to lift or lower the object(s):

-- Reduce the weight and capacity of the container(s). - Improve the handhold or grip on the object. - Specify the quantity per container to suppliers. - Assign the job to two or more persons.
+- Reduce the weight and capacity of the container(s). - Improve the handhold or grip on the object. - Reduce the load in the container or don't fill the container. - Specify the quantity per container to suppliers. - Assign the job to two or more persons.

-To reduce the hand distance from the body-
+To reduce the hand distance from the body: